 5. The Seller Experience - Help Articles and Support

 To help you navigate the set up process, Amazon offers its Seller University and eBay also offers a range of seller resources and a dashboard to view how your activities are going.
 Again, with eBay’s focus on the seller side of the transaction, their resources are somewhat easier to find and follow than Amazon’s.
+To learn more about 'how' to sell on Amazon, check out this post.

 6. How Do Customers View Online Marketplaces?
 And How Do They View Amazon vs eBay?